Dreamworld (Australia): 2010s

-Thunder River Rapids Ride incident

-On 25 October 2016 at 2:20 pm AEST, four people were killed in an incident on the ride, on approach towards the unloading platform.
-A vacant raft had become stuck and the following raft, carrying four adults and two children, collided with it.
-The conveyor belt continued to push the second raft onto the front raft causing it to lift up and tip backwards with "persons being variously caught in machinery".
-Two passengers were ejected from the raft, while the other two were trapped.
-The deceased were two women, aged 32 and 42, and two men, aged 35 and 38.
-A 10-year-old boy and a 12-year-old girl who were on the same raft were able to climb out of the raft and onto platforms nearby once the raft conveyor had been shut down and did not sustain injuries.

-On 9 November, Ardent Leisure chief executive Deborah Thomas announced that the ride would be permanently closed and demolished.

 2020–present

 On 7 February 2020, Dreamworld Management announced that the Rocky Hollow Log Ride had been retired from service after 38 years of operation.
-The following statement was put out by Dreamworld:
+The following was put out by Dreamworld:

-"In order to continue Dreamworld’s journey as Australia’s biggest and best theme park, the Dreamworld team has made the decision to retire the Rocky Hollow Log Ride, which opened 38 years ago on 15 December 1981.
+"In order to continue Dreamworld's journey as Australia's biggest and best theme park, the Dreamworld team has made the decision to retire the Rocky Hollow Log Ride, which opened 38 years ago on 15 December 1981.
 Dreamworld guests should be assured that this decision to not reopen the ride following its recent scheduled maintenance has been made to allow us to continue developing new experiences for guests while taking proactive steps to deliver a new generation of rides."

 Dreamworld also announced a refurbishment of the Hot Wheels SideWinder coaster (renamed to The Gold Coaster) and an upgrade to ABC Kids World which includes a new ride.

-On 22 March 2020, Dreamworld announced that they will temporarily cease operations for both Dreamworld and WhiteWater World due to the ongoing COVID-19 pandemic.
-Two days later, Dreamworld announced they had donated 755 kg of leftover food to OzHarvest.
+On 22 March 2020, Dreamworld announced that they would temporarily cease operations for both Dreamworld and WhiteWater World due to the ongoing COVID-19 pandemic.
+Two days later, Dreamworld announced it had donated 755 kg of food to OzHarvest.

-Over a month later, roller coaster supports for the new roller coaster announced in August 2019, started arriving at the Dreamworld carpark on 27 April 2020.
+Over a month later, on 27 April 2020, supports for the new roller coaster, announced in August 2019, started arriving at the Dreamworld carpark.
 Roller coaster tracks started arriving on 2 June 2020, however no land works had been done during the parks closure.

-The Play School Art Room was removed from Dreamworld's website and all traces of the attraction were removed with the exception of the online park map on 17 June.
+The Play School Art Room was removed from Dreamworld's website and the attraction was removed, with the exception of the online park map on 17 June.

 On 12 August 2020, Dreamworld announced the reopening dates for the park as 16 September 2020.
 Dreamworld also announced that the majority of the Corroboree area was going to be temporarily closed and that FlowRider and the Big Red Car were going to be permanently closed after 14 years.
-The park removed indoor seating and reconfigured queue lines to allow for improved social distancing.
+The park removed indoor seating and reconfigured queue lines to allow for social distancing.